5.0

 The pigmentation in the treated area may appear significantly lighter; this lightening is normal and part of the healing process.

-Younger Skin: The final color will begin to settle and become visible no earlier than 28 days post-procedure.
+The final color will begin to settle and become visible no earlier than 28 days post-procedure.

-Mature Skin: Expect the true color to emerge between 50–60 days after the procedure.
+Expect the true color to emerge between 50–60 days after the procedure.

-Ultimately, the color will stabilize to be 40–50% lighter than what was initially visible, resulting in a softer, more natural appearance.
+than what was initially visible, resulting in a softer, more natural appearance.

 Day of the Procedure: